Section 21 In England - Frequently asked questions

 How do I serve How to rent: The checklist for renting in England?

-Landlords should provide the most recent copy of How to rent: The checklist for renting in England at the outset of the original tenancy.
+Landlords should provide the most recent copy of How to rent: The checklist for renting in England before the start of the original tenancy.
 There is no need to provide updated versions whenever the government updates this booklet.
 However, if an update has taken place and a replacement tenancy is granted then landlords will need to provide an updated version.
 There is a provision for this prescribed information to be provided electronically so long as the landlord has the email address and consent of the tenant.
 Letting agents and landlords should make amendments to their tenancy application forms to get the tenants prior consent.

 What about service of gas safety and energy performance certificates?

 The new regulations make specific provision for the service of the prescribed information electronically.
 They do not make specific provision for service of the gas safety certificate.
 The safest option for landlords will be to provide copies to every tenant at the outset of the tenancy in paper format to minimise problems if a Section 21 is needed later on.

 How am I meant to show I have complied with all of this?